-- How effective the proposed method and outcome measures are to evaluate how successful the proposed project will be in meeting program objectives. - Evidence that the measures will assess how well program objectives have been met and to what extent the results are attributed to the project.
+- How effective the proposed method and outcome measures (e.g., increase in revenue and patient volume) are to evaluate how successful the proposed project will be in meeting program objectives, as well as how process and outcome measures data will contribute to project improvement over the threeyear project period. - How effective the proposed outcome measures are to evaluate each rural healthcare organization performance and the organization's TA project in meeting program objectives. - Evidence that the measures will assess how well program objectives have been met and to what extent the results are attributed to the project.